-2. Permanent Loss of standing trees under the towers
+2. Permanent Loss of standing trees located in the Right-of-Way

 The project entitlement matrix (Table 8.1) was developed based on the EIB standards.
 It is important to note that the compensation value developed by the Agriculture Directorate is based on the full market price prevailing in the governorate.
-It is possible to plant trees under the towers with extending height not more than 7 m.